krishal77/hospital_mgmt/README.md

-Hospital Management System is a console-based application used for the efficient management of hospital operations, including patient records, doctor appointments and staff details.
-The application is developed using the C programming language and offers an orderly and effective way of handling healthcare data with simplicity and performance in consideration.
+Hospital Management System is a console-based application developed in C for the efficient management of hospital operations.
+This first version focuses on basic functionalities, such as managing patient records, doctor appointments, and staff information.
+Designed with simplicity and performance in mind, it provides a foundational framework for organizing healthcare data and demonstrates how hospital management can be automated in a structured manner.